ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 packet MAY be discarded, along with any packets that come after it in the same datagram, if the Source Connection ID is not consistent with those coalesced packets, as specified in {{packet}}.

+A SCONE packet is discarded if the rate signal is unknown (127).

 A SCONE packet MUST be discarded if the Destination Connection ID does not match one recognized by the receiving endpoint.